neutron-org/neutron-query-relayer/README.md

 # Querying api server

-You can query relayer as an api webserver.
+You can query any running relayer as an api webserver.

-Print available commands for query
+Print available queries:
-`go run ./cmd/neutron_query_relayer query --url [NODE_URL]`

-For example, to get list of unsuccessfully processed transactions on locally running relayer:

-`go run ./cmd/neutron_query_relayer query unsuccessful-txs --url http://localhost:10001`
+`go run ./cmd/neutron_query_relayer query`